asfadmin/CIRRUS-DAAC/README.md

 * One or more NGAP accounts (sandbox, SIT, ...)
 * AWS credentials for those account(s)

-## Development Setup
+## Testing Setup

-You can run tests inside of a Docker container [defined](https://github.com/asfadmin/CIRRUS-core/blob/master/Dockerfile) in CIRRUS-core:
+You can run tests inside of the CIRRUS-DAAC [Docker container](https://github.com/asfadmin/CIRRUS-DAAC/blob/master/Dockerfile) in CIRRUS-core:

         $ make image